rcarrata/rcarrata.github.io/_posts/2020-03-15-service-mesh-installation.md

   - istio-tutorial
 ```

-NOTE: if you want to add more namespaces inside of the mesh, add the namespaces in the members list
+NOTE: if you want to add more namespaces to the mesh, add the namespaces in the members list
-inside of the smmr.
+of the smmr.

 ## Links